ArcticTech/arctictech.github.io/_posts/2023-07-18-Github-Starter.md

 ### Setup Globals

-This is part is optional, but it allows you to default your username and email:
+This part is optional, but it allows you to default your username and email:
 ```
 git config --global user.name "ArcticTechnology"
 git config --global user.email 13512073+ArcticTechnology@users.noreply.github.com
 ```
-Note: If you are using email privacy restrictions (which is highly recommended) you need to use this private email which github provides: ```{ID}+{username}@users.noreply.github.com```.
+Note: If you are using email privacy restrictions (which is highly recommended) you need to use this private email which Github provides: ```{ID}+{username}@users.noreply.github.com```.
 See this post for more details: https://stackoverflow.com/questions/43378060/meaning-of-the-github-message-push-declined-due-to-email-privacy-restrictions

 ### Pull Your Existing Github Repo Locally